bcdev/metop-sounder-tools/README.txt

 directly into your BEAM installation directory.
 The directory structure of the zip-file is adapted to the structure of the BEAM installation directory.

+When there is a module 'beam-metop-avhrr-reader' of version 1.3 in the BEAM modules directory, please remove the module manually.
+The Metop Sounder Tools require at least Version 1.4 of the module.

 Usage